danryan/hyro/README.md

 ### What it does NOT do (yet)

-  * find multiple resources in one call or support arbitrary queries
   * document or test how the remote service API should work

 ## Installation